Mental exhaustion, when you’re chronically ill.

 Living in a rat race where people feel that they do not have enough time in the day to keep up with everything, people not having enough money to pay their bills, or sometimes even eat.

-It is no wonder that everyone seems out there for themselves, they are just trying to survive and this often creates a lot of anxiety, frustration, anger and above all sadness for a lot if people.
+It is no wonder that everyone seems out there for themselves, they are just trying to survive and this often creates a lot of anxiety, frustration, anger, and above all sadness for a lot of people.

 But there are people, who have been through a lot of trauma in the past, and this has created lots of triggers for them, so when they experience anxiety, they experience it in a very severe way.